cssinjs/jss/readme.md

 [![OpenCollective](https://opencollective.com/jss/backers/badge.svg)](#backers)
 [![OpenCollective](https://opencollective.com/jss/sponsors/badge.svg)](#sponsors)

-[JSS is a better abstraction](https://medium.com/@oleg008/jss-is-css-d7d41400b635) over CSS.
+[JSS is a more powerful abstraction](https://medium.com/@oleg008/jss-is-css-d7d41400b635) over CSS.
 It uses JavaScript as a language to describe styles in a declarative and maintainable way.
 It is a [high performance](https://github.com/cssinjs/jss/blob/master/docs/performance.md) JS to CSS compiler which works at runtime and server-side.
-You can use it with [React](https://github.com/cssinjs/react-jss) or with any other library.
-It is about 5KB (minified and gzipped) and is extensible via [plugins](./docs/plugins.md) API.
+This core library is low level and framework agnostic.
+It is about 6KB (minified and gzipped) and is extensible via [plugins](./docs/plugins.md) API.

+Feel free to ask any JSS related questions on twitter by using hashtag `#cssinjs` and mentioning [@oleg008](https://twitter.com/oleg008).

 ## Integrations